ldpercy/year-clock/task/readme.md

 * Build a 180 degree year clock to force the point about split-season display -> 'fire danger' theme
 * Revisit vintage theme lens and hand length
 * Remove radians calcs from other date arrays in `date.js` (had already done some)
-* Do something with the footer - eg combine it with the form
 * Add option to hide the form
 * Fonts - find some web-safe ones or figure out serving
 * Rename hands to pointers